 Like wraps, a Mei Tai can be tricky to use at first, so you’ll need to do some practice before you use it for the first time.

 You can think of a backpack carrier as a mini backpack to carry your child in.

-While it depends on your baby’s strength and development, on average you will need to wait until your child is around 6 to 7 moths before you can safely use a backpack carrier.
+While it depends on your baby’s strength and development, on average you will need to wait until your child is around 6 to 7 months before you can safely use a one.